Daniel Ernesto Santana

 In 2013, he hit .297/.333/.386 with 66 runs, 160 hits, 10 triples, 30 stolen bases in 43 tries, 24 walks and 94 strikeouts in 131 games for the New Britain Rock Cats.
 He fielded .946 at SS.
 He was 6th in the Eastern League in average (between Caleb Joseph and Javier Herrera), was second in triples (one behind Brian Goodwin), led in sacrifice hits (11) , led in hits (160), led in hits (5 ahead of Joseph), was third in steals (behind José Ramírez and Darrell Ceciliani) and tied Shannon Wilkerson for second in times caught stealing (3 behind Ramírez).
 He led EL shortstops in putouts (204), assists (357) and errors (32) He made the EL All-Star team as the shortstop; the other infielders were 1B Allan Dykstra, 2B Hernan Perez and 3B Mark Minicozzi.
 In the Twins chain, he was second in hits (three behind Byron Buxton), tied Jorge Polanco for second in triples (8 behind Buxton), was third in steals (after Buxton and Antoan Richardson) and tied J.D.
 Williams for second in times caught stealing (6 behind Buxton, who had 25 more successes).
 In winter ball, he hit .311/.339/.451 for the Águilas Cibaeñas.
 Baseball America named him the Twins' #9 prospect, between Trevor May and Polanco.

 He hit .268/.311/.381 to open 2014 with the Rochester Red Wings.
 He was called up to Minnesota when Mike Pelfrey went on the DL.
-In his MLB debut, he pinch-ran for Josmil Pinto in the 7th inning of a scoreless game with Cleveland and stayed in at DH.
+In his MLB debut, he pinch-ran for Josmil Pinto in the 7th inning of a scoreless game against the Cleveland Indians and stayed in at DH.
 He singled off Cody Allen in his first at-bat.
 Minnesota won 1-0 in the 10th.

 Primary Source: 2014 Twins Media Guide